stellar-deprecated/docs/guides/walkthroughs/stellar-smart-contracts.md

 Two periods of time must be established and agreed upon for this escrow agreement: a lock-up period, during which neither party may not manipulate (transfer, utilize) the assets, and a recovery period, after which the origin has the ability to recover the escrowed funds from the escrow account.

 Five transactions are used to create an escrow contract - they are explained below in the order of creation.
 The following variables will be used in the explanation:
-- **M** - the sequence number of the source account
-- **N** - the sequence number of the escrow account
+-  **N**, **M** - sequence number of escrow account and source account, respectively; N+1 means the next sequential transaction number, and so on
 - **T** - the lock-up period
 - **D** - the date upon which the lock-up period starts
 - **R** - the recovery period

+For the design pattern described below, the asset being exchanged are the native asset.
 The order of submission of transaction to the Stellar network different from the order of creation.
 The following shows this alternative order, in respect to time:

 ![Diagram Transaction Submission Order for Escrow Agreements](assets/ssc-escrow.png)

 #### Transaction 1: Creating the Escrow Account
 **Account**: source account